isidore/MobProgrammingBook/manuscript/xx_Notes.md

 Long rotations / per task rotations
 Designated navigator and navigating the navigator.
 Double navigation.
 Seniors talk last -thing.
 The best of everyone, not the most of everyone. add info graphic about mob programming best of.
-Only one in the mob knows what to do - don't make that person drive.

 Steps
 1. Intention